Low Carbon and Climate Resilient Water and Waste Water Management

 State of implementation/results

 • An international consulting consortium focusing on non-revenue water (NRW), water conservation, stormwater management, tariffs, sludge management, and informal settlement sanitation began work in March 2025.
+Financed by the project, data loggers were installed at 101 strategic points across the George and uMhlathuze networks to identify NRW hotspots over 3 months.

 • A situational analysis was completed for sanitation in informal settlements in George to inform the selection of suitable non-sewered sanitation solutions.

-• On April 10th, the project facilitated a roundtable between LCCR Water partner municipalities and national stakeholders including the Department of Water and Sanitation (DWS), National Treasury, Development Bank of Southern Africa (DBSA), Water Research Commission (WRC), and Municipal Infrastructure Support Agent.
-This identified opportunities for enhanced support and policy alignment, initiating discussions between DBSA and both George (sanitation in informal settlements and water reuse) and uMhlathuze (water reuse).-- On 28th May, the project in cooperation with Drakenstein Municipality organized a 1-day peer learning event on NRW.
+• On April 10th 2025, the project facilitated a roundtable between LCCR Water partner municipalities and national stakeholders including the Department of Water and Sanitation (DWS), National Treasury, Development Bank of Southern Africa (DBSA), Water Research Commission (WRC), and Municipal Infrastructure Support Agent.
+This identified opportunities for enhanced support and policy alignment, initiating discussions between DBSA and both George (sanitation in informal settlements and water reuse) and uMhlathuze (water reuse).-- On 28th May 2025, the project in cooperation with Drakenstein Municipality organised a 1-day peer learning event on NRW.
 With NRW levels around 20%, Drakenstein is amongst the best performing municipalities in South Africa.
 The municipality shared its success factors and participating municipalities discussed their own experiences and transferability to their local context.
 Participants included senior finance and technical staff from George, uMhlathuze, Newcastle, JB Marks and Drakenstein.

-• On 19th August the project organized a joint training for George and uMhlathuze on the development of wastewater management assessment tools becoming mandatory under DWS regulations.
+• On 19th August the project organised a joint training for George and uMhlathuze on the development of wastewater management assessment tools becoming mandatory under DWS regulations.
 Participants included infrastructure services, human settlements departments of both municipalities, and DWS sanitation directorate staff.

 Latest Update: